finos/legend/docs/overview/legend-overview.md

 title: What is Legend?
 sidebar_label: What is Legend?
 ---

-Legend is a data platform that provides a single place to access all data via APIs or self-service queries, with built-in governance!
+Legend is a data platform that provides a single place to access data via APIs or self-service queries, with built-in governance!

 Build a graph of information by **describing and connecting** data in Legend data models.
 They foster a common data vocabulary and help everyone understand the data better.
 Being able to navigate the entire graph of information using terms that make sense and are agreed upon, makes it so much easier to **find meaningful data**.